onedata/onedata-documentation/doc/administering_onedata/administering_onedata_from_cli.md

 ## Space support
 One of most frequent administrative tasks is supporting user spaces based on tokens passed to administrators by users.
 In order to support a space on a selected storage with a specific quota.

-In order to this it is possible to connect to Onepanel service of a specific Oneprovider service:
+First it is necessary to select Onepanel on Oneprovider host:

 ```bash
 export ONEPANEL_HOST=https://<ONEPROVIDER IP ADDRESS>:9443